Aldefield History, Family Crest & Coats of Arms

 Important Dates for the Aldefield family

 This web page shows only a small excerpt of our Aldefield research.
-Another 199 words (14 lines of text) covering the years 1236, 1552, 1585, 1929, 1595, 1644, 1624, 1644, 1623, 1664, 1645, 1683 and 1730 are included under the topic Early Aldefield History in all our PDF Extended History products and printed products wherever possible.
+Another 101 words (7 lines of text) covering the years 1236, 1552, 1585, 1929, 1595, 1644, 1624, 1644, 1623, 1664, 1645, 1683 and 1730 are included under the topic Early Aldefield History in all our PDF Extended History products and printed products wherever possible.

 Aldefield Spelling Variations